Online reviews can be bad for business.

 As much as 90% of all consumer trust online reviews as much as word-of-mouth.
 Did you know that 1 negative review can cost you 30 customers?
 Now imagine what would happen if your reviews are mostly negative.

-Yes, it’s going to be freakish nightmare.
+Yes, it’s going to be freakish nightmare on Elm Street.

 Negative reviews are common.
 You can’t please everyone and so you can’t avoid it.
 And so, smart businesses have a plan for how to turn negative reviews into positive ones.